javiorfo/nvim-ship/README.md

 vim.api.nvim_set_keymap('n', '<leader>sh', '<cmd>Ship<CR>', { noremap = true, silent = true })
 ```
 ### ShipBuild
+- This will build zig binaries (ship and jwt)

 ### ShipCloseResponse
 - This will close all the open responses